-- Vice President for Academic Administration, Dean of the College of Arts & Sciences and Professor of English
+- Executive Vice President for Academic Administration and Professor of English

 - Education: B.S., James Madison University; M.A., Old Dominion University; M.Div., New Orleans Baptist Theological Seminary; Ph.D., University of Southern Mississippi; post-doctoral M.Ed., University of Southern Mississippi; post-doctoral IEM certificate, Harvard University.

 - E-mail: email@example.com